iodigital-com/io-technology/data/blog/take-control-over-your-ci-cd-process-with-github-actions-vercel.md

 One nice thing about Vercel is that it offers Previews of your development code.
 With every PR you create you could push your changes to Vercel and deploy a tailored preview environment which you can use to debug, collaborate and share your current state of development.
 Vercel will create a unique URL and attaches it to the environment.

-## Intro to Github Actions
+## Intro to GitHub Actions

-If your repository is already hosted on Github, it's a no-brainer to utilize Github Actions to automate our deployments to Vercel.
-Github Actions gives you the power to create CI/CD pipelines by creating YAML workflow files.
+If your repository is already hosted on GitHub, it's a no-brainer to utilize GitHub Actions to automate our deployments to Vercel.
+GitHub Actions gives you the power to create CI/CD pipelines by creating YAML workflow files.

-Leveraging Github Actions is a very easy and straight forward tool if you know a few key concepts:
+Leveraging GitHub Actions is a very easy and straight forward tool if you know a few key concepts:

 - Jobs
 - Runners
 - Events
 - Actions

-If you’d like to know more about the explanation of the terminology, please visit the Github Actions official documentation: https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions
+If you’d like to know more about the explanation of the terminology, please visit the GitHub Actions official documentation: https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions

 ## A unified CI/CD integration

-With Github Actions you are able to create custom continuous integration workflows directly into your Github repository.
+With GitHub Actions you are able to create custom continuous integration workflows directly into your GitHub repository.
 It’s a very common practice to ensure your application is reliable and adheres to high standards.
 In this example we are going to add a linting and a testing step before we are going to build our application.
-Github Actions will report the status of every job in a workflow file below your PR.
-This gives you a unified CI/CD experience where you don’t have to switch between Github and Vercel to verify or debug your pipeline runs.
+GitHub Actions will report the status of every job in a workflow file below your PR.
+This gives you a unified CI/CD experience where you don’t have to switch between GitHub and Vercel to verify or debug your pipeline runs.

 ## Create a workflow for preview deployments

-First we start off by creating a workflow file in your Github Repository in order to deploy our application to Vercel on a preview environment.
+First we start off by creating a workflow file in your GitHub Repository in order to deploy our application to Vercel on a preview environment.

 Preview deployments are a powerful tool to deploy your application from a development branch to its own environment with its own URL.
 When you enable Vercel’s zero-configuration integration every commit you make will be pushed to their platform and a new environment will be spun up.
-Vercel will use the Github API to post back any status updates to your PR comments.
+Vercel will use the GitHub API to post back any status updates to your PR comments.

 Because we are not utilizing the zero-configuration integration we manually have to recreate the CI/CD pipelines that were previously running on Vercel.